Meet Andrew Dailly – English Teacher for the ISL Dual Language Programme

 Benefitting from an immersive programme

-Two classroom teachers, speaking English and French, co-teach the Primary Years Programme through a Content and Language Integrated Learning Approach (CLIL).
+Two classroom teachers, speaking English and French, co-teach the Primary Years Programme through a Content and Language Integrated Learning approach (CLIL).
+The emphasis in CLIL is learning through language use rather than learning about a language.
+However specific language instruction supports the development of the correct language forms.

 Students in the Primary School